algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### b.
 Testing scope

-The 2 main things to test during this project will be the documents and the game itself. <br>
+The 2 main things to test during this project will be the documents and the game itself.
+\
 About the documents, it's paramount to ensure their quality, so that communication with the client is clear and the whole team can work on the same basis.
-Not only will we check the documents for grammatical and typographical errors, but also the content itself, to ensure that no crucial points have been overlooked or erroneous elements introduced into the document. <br>
+Not only will we check the documents for grammatical and typographical errors, but also the content itself, to ensure that no crucial points have been overlooked or erroneous elements introduced into the document.

 As far as the game is concerned, we'll be testing all the features listed in the functional specifications to check that they correspond to what was originally intended.
 We will also be testing the game on different operating systems (Windows and MAC) to ensure that it works on all of them.

 ### c.
 Testing type